TannerMyers/RADseq-popgen-pipeline/README.md

 ### Stacks

-`Stacks` is a pipeline used to assemble RADseq data and consists of wrappers written in Perl that are implemented in C++ Rochette & Catchen, 2019.
+`Stacks` is a pipeline used to assemble RADseq data and consists of wrappers written in Perl that are implemented in C++ (Rochette & Catchen, 2019).
 The first step in the Stacks pipeline is `process_radtags`, which demultiplexes and cleans raw reads.
 Then, the main `Stacks` pipeline assembles loci within individuals with `ustacks`, identifies a catalog of loci with `cstacks` and then matches loci against the catalog with `sstacks`, and `tsv2bam` converts the .tsv files created in previous steps into .bam files. `gstacks` builds contigs by incorporating the paired-end reads, calls variants (SNPs), and genotypes samples.
 Then, users run `populations` to filter data, estimate population genetic parameters, and creates file formatted for input in population genetic and phylogenetic analysis software.
 We provide several shell and R scripts to guide your assembly of RADseq loci with `Stacks`.

-Prior to running `Stacks`, we recommend formatting the directory in which you will be assembly RADseq loci according to the recommendations of [Rochette & Catchen (2017)](## References).
+Prior to running `Stacks`, we recommend formatting the directory in which you will be assembly RADseq loci according to the recommendations of Rochette & Catchen (2017).

 Users can run the script **run\_proc_radtags.sh** to execute `process_radtags`.
 You will need a tab-delimited file containing barcodes and sample IDs to provide names to the demultiplexed sample fastq files.
 Then, use **processradtags_results.sh** and **processradtags_results.r** to plot the number of retained reads for each individual in your dataset.